Blast Futures Exchange

 Authentication

-Before subscribing to channels, you must first authenticate using JWT token received through onboarding.
+Before subscribing to channels, you must first authenticate using the JWT token received through onboarding.
 You only need to authenticate once at the beginning.
 To authenticate, send the following message:

 data = {'connect': {'token':"<jwt token>", name='js'}, 'id'=1}